vincentjames501/angular-cron-gen/README.md

-      hideWeeklyTab = false, // Whether to hide the weekly tab hideMonthlyTab = false, // Whether to hide the monthly tab hideYearlyTab = false, // Whether to hide the yearly tab hideAdvancedTab = true // Whether to hide the advanced tab };
+      hideWeeklyTab = false, // Whether to hide the weekly tab hideMonthlyTab = false, // Whether to hide the monthly tab hideYearlyTab = false, // Whether to hide the yearly tab hideAdvancedTab = true, // Whether to hide the advanced tab
+      use24HourTime: false, // Whether to show AM/PM on the time selectors
+      hideSeconds: false // Whether to show/hide the seconds time picker };
   }])
 ```